olenapetrova-da/lublin-events-hub/docs/lehv2/LEHv2_DB_schema_S1.md

 **Important nuance (Stage 1):**

-- For most sources (e.g. `zoom`) one logical event → one `events` row.
+- Some sources may publish multiple URLs for the same logical event (e.g. one page per day).
-- For some sources (e.g. `official`), the same logical event may have multiple URLs (for different days).
-In Stage 1 we **do not attempt to merge those URLs** in DB:
+- Stage 1 merges those into a single logical event by relying on Hub `event_ref`:
-  - `events` keeps one row per `(source, url)`,
+  - WF-INGEST computes `event_id = sha1(source + "|" + event_ref)` and upserts `events` by `event_id`.
-  - all calendar instances are still represented correctly in `showtimes`.
+  - Distinct occurrences are represented as distinct rows in `showtimes` (date/time/venue).
-- Analytics and future enrichment that need “true logical event” grouping can derive it by combining `title`, `source`, and possibly other normalized attributes outside this minimal Stage 1 schema.
+- `events.url` stores a full URL for user click-through and may be overwritten by the latest/“best” URL.

 ## Data description